NEET/JEE Coaching Scholarship

 Answer:

-A. Meristem: It includes group or cluster of cells which remain in a continuous state of division or retain their power of division.
+A. Meristem: It includes a group or cluster of cells which remain in a continuous state of division or retain their power of division.

 B. Parenchyma: It performs the function of storage of reserve food materials, storage of water in succulents, Buoyancy and gaseous exchange in water plants.